MrLixm/GSVDashboard/doc/INDEX.md

 **Some reminder about GSVs :**

 - Only the most upstream "Setter" node determine which GSV value is being used.
 That's why if a GSV is edited upstream , it became locked.
+A GSV is considered "set" when a `VariableSet` or a `VariableDelete` node is found upstream (non-disable).

 - If a global GSV is edited locally, the local value override the global value.
 This mean you can't use the "GSV Menu Bar" (at top) anymore for this variable.